Irish in the NFL: Okwara out for the season, Irish duo make mark on MNF

 • J.J.
 Jansen (2004-07), LS, Carolina Panthers: Served as the primary long snapper in Carolina’s 36-28 loss at Dallas.
 Has held down that role in all four contests for the 3-1 Panthers.

-Jamir Jones (2016-19), DL, Pittsburgh Steelers: Waived by the Steelers on September 28th … Played in the Steelers’ first three games with one start and made three tackles for 1-3 Pittsburgh.
+Jamir Jones (2016-19), DL, Los Angeles Rams: Waived by the Steelers on September 28th … Claimed by the Rams but was inactive for 37-20 loss to Cardinals ...
+Played in the Steelers’ first three games with one start and made three tackles for 1-3 Pittsburgh.

 Tony Jones Jr. (2016-19), RB, New Orleans Saints: Had three carries for 8 yards, and one reception for a loss of 3 yards in a 27-21 road loss to the New York Giants.… Has played in all four contests with one start for the 2-2 Saints, and notched 17 rushing attempts for 77 yards (4.1 per carry) and four catches for 10 yards.